 The sun was fading fast and I decided to rethink my plan as I walked back the way I had come.
 I reached the beach were I had a few hundred square feet of open space between the roped off areas to put my backpack down and think.
 I decided to launch in the last bit of daylight in this area where there was no wildlife and I had enough dry land to safely launch my drone.
 I went straight up in the air, up and up to my 400 foot ceiling and took a few shots from directly overhead.

-does make some noise, a whirring buzzing type of noise, but at that altitude I couldn't even hear it over the sound of the waves crashing on the beach.
+The drone does make some noise, a whirring buzzing type of noise, but at that altitude I couldn't even hear it over the sound of the waves crashing on the beach.
 From that height I would be out of the way for any wildlife on the ground, and I could safely shoot without disturbing any of them.
 I didn't fly long and I didn't go below 350ft or so since I knew there may still be birds nesting in this bit of marsh.
 I didn't come to photograph any wildlife anyway, just the overhead landscapes.

 I called it a day and came directly over my launch point before dropping altitude back to the non-sanctuary bit of beach.
 Job well done.